Askinkaty/TextStock/README.md

 ### Beware, this is work in progress...

-Repo with several pet projects related to market predictions.
+Repo with several pet projects (mostly drafts) related to market-related predictions.

 # Predict Close price